 Defense Language Institute, Foreign Language Center: Yoruba Basic Language Survival Guide, California, 2008.

 This is the weirdest Yorùbá course I came across, or even the craziest language course that might exist.
 Some years ago I came across 300 short MP3 files and a PDF.
 I was just searching Google for something like “Yoruba download mp3”.
 I was happy finding so many files for free and started listening to the first files: “Stop!
 Dúró!” – “Stop or I will shoot!
 Dúró tàbi kí n pa ẹ́!” – “Follow our orders!” Ṣe nkan tí a wí!” – “Put your weapons down!
 Ko nkan ìjà rẹ silẹ̀!” – “Do not move!
 Gan sibẹ́!”
-It continues like that, but also has some more useful phrases later on, asking for directions, food, weather, housing etc. At that time I had never have travelled to Nigeria and was wondering whether these phrases would help me to survive the streets of Lagos.
-The files are online to find as “Yoruba Civil Affairs Phrases” or “Yoruba Language Survival Kit” and were included in various Apps for smartphones, be aware!
-Military-related phrases for foreign language learners, based on modules publicly available from the US Defense Language Institute.
+It continues like that, but also has some more useful phrases later on, asking for directions, food, weather, housing etc. At that time I had never have travelled to Nigeria and was wondering whether these phrases would help me to survive in the streets of Lagos.
+The files are online to find as “Yoruba Civil Affairs Phrases” or “Yoruba Language Survival Kit” and were included in various apps for smartphones, don't waste your money for these recordings, which can be downloaded for free!
+Military-related phrases for foreign language learners, based on modules publicly available today from the US Defense Language Institute.
 Mission-specific vocabulary – not the mission I am on, but it is for free, and some phrases are useful.
 And hopefully many of them you will never hear from someone shouting at you!

 Abraham Ajibade Adeleke: Intermediate Yoruba.
 Language, Culture, Literature and Religious Beliefs Part II.
 Trafford Publishing, 2011.